feizc/Patch-Cap/README.md

-# Patch-Cap
+# Transformer-Image-Caption

-A image patch-based Transformer for image captioning
+Transformer and its advanced variants for image captioning.

 (224, 224) visual transformer for feature extraction